Dark matter: 1970s

 As more sensitive receivers became available, Roberts & Whitehurst (1975) were able to trace the rotational velocity of Andromeda to 30 kpc, much beyond the optical measurements.
 Illustrating the advantage of tracing the gas disk at large radii; that paper's Figure 16 combines the optical data (the cluster of points at radii of less than 15 kpc with a single point further out) with the H^{I} data between 20 and 30 kpc, exhibiting the flatness of the outer galaxy rotation curve; the solid curve peaking at the center is the optical surface density, while the other curve shows the cumulative mass, still rising linearly at the outermost measurement.
 In parallel, the use of interferometric arrays for extragalactic H^{I} spectroscopy was being developed.
 Rogstad & Shostak (1972) published H^{I} rotation curves of five spirals mapped with the Owens Valley interferometer; the rotation curves of all five were very flat, suggesting very large values of mass-to-light ratio in the outer parts of their extended H^{I} disks.
 In 1978, Albert Bosma showed further evidence of flat rotation curves using data from the Westerbork Synthesis Radio Telescope.

-In 1978, Steigman et al. presented a study that extended earlier cosmological relic-density calculations to any hypothetical stable, electrically neutral, weak-scale lepton, showing how such a particle's abundance would "freeze out" in the early Universe and providing analytic expressions that linked its mass and weak interaction cross-section to the present-day matter density.
+In 1978, Steigman et al. presented a study that extended earlier cosmological relic particle density calculations to any hypothetical stable, electrically neutral, weak-scale lepton, showing how such a particle's abundance would "freeze out" in the early Universe and providing analytic expressions that linked its mass and weak interaction cross-section to the present-day matter density.
 By decoupling the analysis from specific neutrino properties and treating the candidate generically, the authors set out a framework that later became the standard template for weakly interacting massive particles (WIMPs) and for comparing particle-physics models with cosmological constraints.
 Though subsequent work has refined the methodology and explored many alternative candidates, this paper marked the first explicit, systematic treatment of dark matter as a new particle species beyond the Standard Model.
 By the late 1970s the existence of dark matter halos around galaxies was widely recognized as real, and became a major unsolved problem in astronomy.

-1980–1990s
+1980s and 90s

+Gravitational lensing bends light around a massive object from a distant source.
+The orange arrows show the apparent position of the background source.
+The white arrows show the path of the light from the true position of the source.

 A stream of observations in the 1980–1990s supported the presence of dark matter.
 (Persic, Salucci & Stel 1996) is notable for the investigation of 967 spirals.
 The evidence for dark matter also included gravitational lensing of background objects by galaxy clusters, the temperature distribution of hot gas in galaxies and clusters, and the pattern of anisotropies in the cosmic microwave background.

-According to the current consensus among cosmologists, dark matter is composed primarily of some type of not-yet-characterized subatomic particle.

-The search for this particle, by a variety of means, is one of the major efforts in particle physics.